zilongliu-geo/zilongliu-geo.github.io/index.md

       <p><b>Ph.D.
 Student</b></p>
       <p><b>Spatio-Temporal Knowledge Observatory (STKO)</b></p>
       <p><b>Email: <a href="mailto:zilong.liu@univie.ac.at">zilong.liu@univie.ac.at</a></b></p>
-      <p>My motivation stems from how humans and machines understand (e.g., perceive) and influence (e.g., construct) the world.
+      <p>My motivation stems from how humans and machines understand (e.g., perceive) and impact (e.g., construct) the world.
 Currently, I am a University Assistant (predoc) working at <a href="https://visess.univie.ac.at">Vienna International School of Earth and Space Sciences</a> on <a href="https://visess.univie.ac.at/how-to-apply/visess-2022-spring-call-phd-projects/knowledge-graph-based-geoenrichment-for-environmental-intelligence/">Knowledge Graph-based GeoEnrichment for Environmental Intelligence</a>.</p>
       <p>Now I am a Ph.D. student associated with the working group of <a href="https://geographie.univie.ac.at/arbeitsgruppen/kartographie-und-geoinformation/">Spatial Data Science and Geocommunication</a> at the <a href="https://geographie.univie.ac.at/en/">Department of Geography and Regional Research</a> in <a href="https://www.univie.ac.at/en/">University of Vienna</a>.
-Advised by <a href="https://www.geog.ucsb.edu/people/faculty/krzysztof-janowicz">Prof. Krzysztof Janowicz</a>, I am studying <b>geographic diversity in knowledge representation and representation learning</b>b>.</p>
+Advised by <a href="https://www.geog.ucsb.edu/people/faculty/krzysztof-janowicz">Prof. Krzysztof Janowicz</a>, I am studying <b>geographic diversity in knowledge representation and representation learning</b>.</p>
       <a href="https://scholar.google.com/citations?user=UqappoUAAAAJ&hl=en"><img src="google-scholar.png" height="10%" width="10%"/></a>
     </td>
   </tr>